+Gonorrhea is most accurately detected with DNA tests.
 DNA tests are useful for screening.
-The ligase chain reaction (LCR) testis one of the tests.
+The ligase chain reaction (LCR) test is one of the tests.
 DNA tests are quicker than cultures.
 These tests can be performed on urine samples, which are easier to collect than samples from the genital area.

 A number of different antibiotics may be used for treating this type of infection.

 - You may receive one large dose of oral antibiotics or take a smaller dose for seven days.